vekatze/neut/book/src/terms.md

 ## ADT Formation

-After defining an ADT using the statement `data`, the ADT types are made available.
+After defining an ADT using the statement `data`, you can use the ADT.

 ### Example